Title: wildly coherent in a watery deep

 ("i always knew you were nothing more than a whore," beck says, breath labored and oh —)

-Her eyes roll back and he forgets the color of her eyes for a moment before they come back into view, warm and loving.
+Her eyes roll back.
+He forgets the color of her eyes for a moment before they come back into view, warm and loving.

 ("i love you," he maybe says -)